 From day one, this project was a fruitful collaboration between the owners and their design team.
 “If we didn’t meet on a weekly basis, we had a conference call,” Kleinman recalls.
 “We all worked together really well.”

 The owners, who report that they would not change a thing in their newly minted beach retreat, unwind upon arrival.
 “One of our favorite things is the porch swing,” reflects the husband.
-“Our dog jumps up between us and with the sound of the waves and the rocking, I usually fall asleep in a minute.
+“Our dog jumps up between us and with the sound of the waves and the rocking, (However, we’re still trying to teach the dog not to jump as some people find this behavior quite annoying), I usually fall asleep in a minute.
 It’s a fantastic atmosphere.”

 Architecture: Mark McInturff, FAIA; Christopher Boyd, AIA; David Mogensen, AIA, LEED AP; Jeff McInturff, McInturff Architects, Bethesda, Maryland.
 Interior Design: Sharon Kleinman, Transitions by Sharon Kleinman, Potomac, Maryland.
 Kitchen Design: Jerry Weed, Kitchen & Bath Studios, Inc., Chevy Chase, Maryland.
 Builder: Tim O’Hare, O’Hare Custom Builder, Ocean View, Delaware.
 Landscape Design: Princess Garden Landscaping, Severna Park, Maryland.
 Home Automation: Electronic Interiors, Ocean City, Maryland.

 Structural Engineer: bakeringram.com.
 Solar Shades: electronicinteriorsoc.com.
 Woven & Blackout Shades: gretcheneverett.com.